BernardoZB/PokeDash/README.md

----

-# 🧠 PokeDash — Pokémon Team Builder
+## 🧠 PokeDash

-> **Front-end React application focused on UX, state management and strategic data analysis using public APIs.**

 PokeDash is a **modern React application** that allows users to explore Pokémon, build a team of up to 6 members, and analyze **defensive weaknesses, strengths and average stats** — all with a clean UI, smooth animations and no backend.

 This project was designed as a **portfolio case**, demonstrating:

-* Real-world React architecture
+- Real-world React architecture
-* Advanced state management
+- Advanced state management
-* API-driven UI
+- API-driven UI
-* Strategic data processing
+- Strategic data processing
-* Polished UX/UI decisions
+- Polished UX/UI decisions

 ---